au-ee/fosdem-lyrics/README.md

   - a NATS server which powers the web page with real-time capabilities

-  - an EMQX MQTT server as an alternative protocol to NATS

 - demo-publisher ((README)[demo-publisher/README.md])

-  Just like the music stand software in my example, the shell script in this folder will publish song texts  to the respective topics on the example NATS and MQTT servers.
+  Just like the music stand software in my example, the shell script in this folder will publish song texts to the respective topic on the example NATS server.

 Markus Renschler / 2024-01